-Arbitrus.ai is a private court system with an AI judge.
-While the public court system or AAA arbitration are expensive and time consuming, Arbitrus helps users settle disputes faster, cheaper and with more consideration.
+Arbitrus.ai is an arbitration tool for settling disputes using AI technology.
+While the public court system and current online arbitration services are expensive and time consuming, Arbitrus.ai helps users settle disputes faster, cheaper and with greater procedural integrity.

 THE PROBLEM

-I was tasked with designing, from scratch, the concept for an AI powered arbitrator.
-This product needed to pace the user's tasks throughout the arbitration process, while also considering all of the details of the claim to determine a fair, infomed decision for both parties involved.
+I was tasked with designing the interface for the AI-powered arbitrator.
+This product needs to pace the user’s tasks throughout the arbitration process, while also considering all aspects of the claim to determine a fair, informed decision for all parties involved.

 THE GOAL